projectacrn/acrn-hypervisor/doc/tutorials/rdt_configuration.rst

    .. note::
       Users can change the mask values, but the cache mask must have **continuous bits** or a #GP fault can be triggered.
 Similary, when programming an MBA delay value, be sure to set the value to less than or equal to the MAX delay value.

 #.
 Set up the CLOS in the VM config.
-Follow `RDT detection and resource capabilites`_ to identify the MAX CLOS that can be used.
+Follow `RDT detection and resource capabilities`_ to identify the MAX CLOS that can be used.
 ACRN uses the **the lowest common MAX CLOS** value among all RDT resources to avoid resource misconfigurations.
 For example, configuration data for the Service VM sharing mode can be found at ``hypervisor/arch/x86/configs/vm_config.c``

    .. code-block:: none
       :emphasize-lines: 6